IanSantosOS/.dotfiles/.config/Code/User/README.md

 > sudo chown -R $(whoami) /opt/visual-studio-code/
 > ```
 >
-> After configuring your custom scripts or styles, restore the original permissions with:
+> After configuring your custom scripts or styles, if you want to restore the
+> original permissions do this:
 >
 > ```bash
 > sudo chown -R root /opt/visual-studio-code/